radical-cybertools/radical.entk/doc/user_guide/getstarted.rst

 We create an execution context in order to get access to a machine and acquire resources on that machine.
 In the following snippet of code, we create an execution context of ``SingleClusterEnvironment`` type which gives access to a single machine.
 We create it targetting the local machine, requesting 1 core for a period of 15 mins.
-The 'username' and 'allocation' are required machines where there is a different username and an allocation number required.
+The 'username' and 'project' are required machines where there is a different username and an allocation number required.
 The 'database_url' specific the mongodb instance to be used.

 .. code-block:: python